sammydowds/next-blog/notes/data_intensive_apps_pt1.md

 I started reading [this book](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) after being laid off.
 A lot of people online recommended it, and I figured it would be great to dive into something more technical while job hunting.

-NOTE: this is not meant to be a "structure blog post", but rather small summaries or notes on things I found interesting.
+NOTE: this is not meant to be a "structured blog post", but rather small summaries or notes on things I found interesting.
 I plan to come back to this note in the future to jog my memory, and in no way is this comprehensive.

 ## Chapter 1 - Reliable, Scalable, Maintainable Applications